JeppeLarsen/AlgorithmsMandatoryExercise2/README.md

 # AlgorithmsMandatoryExercise2
 ## The Solution
 This is a solution to a university exercise.
 See the description of the exercise below.
+The solution is created in collaboration with Mads Hemer (@Jesdwarf).

 To begin with we created a solution with bad time complexity caused by 'a loop in a loop', but then we discovered the stack solution that really speeded up the algorithm.